reelgirly/Flex-2-15-Haswell-/README.md

 **DSDT/SDDTs:**

 - grep with Clover (fn+F4 and/or F4 at Clover boot screen) / files will be placed in /EFI/CLOVER/ACPI/origin
-- remove everything expect DSDT.aml and SSDT*.aml
+- remove everything except DSDT.aml and SSDT*.aml
 - remove SSDT-1.aml, SSDT-4x.aml
 - disassembly all at once after moving to another folder by "iasl -da -dl *.aml"
 - then delete/move all AML files and just leave the DSL in this folder